islamic-network/alquran-tools/docs/tajweed.md

 # Tajweed Documentation

 This document explains how Tajweed parsing.
-In a nutsell, it takes something like:
+In a nutshell, it takes something like:

 ```
 [h:9421[ٱ]